highchair/artinruins-com/_property/diocese-house-pvd.md

 ### Current Events

 The **Dean** has been open since 2014 and has become a mainstay, locally-sourced experience.
 The city’s artsy-academic vibe is reflected in all of it decor and attitude.
 Neon signs with ambiguous slogans hang on each floor; a quote from Marcel Proust’s “In Search of Lost Time” is painted in giant letters on the side of the building; and the lobby is filled with international culture magazines. **Bolt Coffee** and **Boombox** karaoke bar have anchored the amenities, with a few different incarnations of a restaurant filling the ground-floor space.
-The restaurant started as German-inspired beer hall **Faust** which later was replaced by **North**.
+The restaurant started as German-inspired beer hall **Faust** which later was replaced by **North** and is now **Memere’s**.

+In 2025, parent company Ash changed the name of the Dean to the **[Neptune Hotel](https://ash.world/hotels/neptune)**.[^19] No clear answer was given as to why the name was changed.

+[^19]: Ciampa, Gail.
+“The Dean hotel is now known as Neptune.
+Here's the story behind the name change.”
+Providence Journal, 4 June 2025, https://www.providencejournal.com/story/news/local/2025/06/04/the-dean-hotel-in-providence-now-called-neptune-what-to-know/83994694007/.
+Accessed 22 Apr.
+2026.

 ### History